unruggable-labs/ENSIPs/ENSIPS/ensip-TBD.md

 ## ENSIP Rationale

-Currently no formal numbering system has been set up for draft ENSIPs, which leads to difficulties for authors trying to advance their drafts.
-This ENSIP aims to establish a system similar to that of EIPs that includes drafts as well as various stages for ENSIPs such as draft, review, last call, and final.

-This ENSIP process will allow for proposing new features, changes, and standards, gathering community technical input on issues, and documenting the design decisions involved.
-Maintained as text files in a versioned repository, the revision history of ENSIPs serves as the historical record of each proposal.
+This ENSIP aims to establish a system similar to that of EIPs, including various stages for ENSIPs such as draft, review, last call, and final.
+It will allow for proposing new features, changes, and standards, gathering community technical input on issues, and documenting the design decisions involved.
+Maintained as text files in a versioned repository, the revision history of ENSIPs will serve as the historical record of each proposal.

 For ENS implementers, ENSIPs provide a convenient way to track the progress of their implementations.
 Ideally, each implementation maintainer would list the ENSIPs they have implemented, offering end users a convenient method to check the current status of a given implementation or library.